 Generic Name: butoconazole topical

-Note: This page contains information about the side effects of butoconazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Gynazole-1.
+Note: This document contains side effect information about butoconazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Gynazole-1.

 For the Consumer